abstract-coder/abstract-coder.github.io/BASICS.md

+# Knowledge

+This chapter features content and explanations about the basics of computer programming, abstraction and abstract approaches to develop software.

 # The Basics

 > The basics are a good point to start not only for non-programmers but also for professionals.
 This chapter features the main parts involved in programming: